splunk/splunk-tableau-wdc/README.md

 #### Prerequisites

-* The Splunk Tableau WDC will require network accessibility to the Splunk Search Head
+* The Splunk Tableau WDC will require network accessibility to the Splunk Search Head (Management Port: 8089)

 * The WDC needs to run on a dedicated web server

 #### Deploying Splunk Tableau WDC
 Choose one of the following options for deploying the Splunk Tableau WDC.